Alexander Joseph Patrick Wilson was born in Dover on the 24th October 1893.

 Its Director-General Sir Brigadier Sir David Petrie stated that the fact Wilson was no longer in the service was: ‘…perhaps some small compensation for the amount of trouble to which his inventive mind has put us all.
 A fabricator, such as this man was, is a great public danger.’

-At the time of writing there are proceedings under the Freedom of Information Act to release files that could throw more light on what went on.
+Proceedings under the Freedom of Information Act to release files have not been able to throw any more light on what went on.

 The file titled ‘The Affair of the Egyptian Ambassador’ and dated 1943 is contradicted by many other files in the National Archives indicating the Egyptian diplomatic service was collecting intelligence through their embassies and passing this onto Nazi Germany.